AhmedRagab01/Redshift-DataWarehouse-ETL/README.md

 **Database Schema**<br>

-Building a Star Schema DWH that is optimized for heavy analytical Queries due to its denormalization nature with the use of Fact and Dimension Tables concept.
+To support high-performance analytical queries, the Sparkify database is designed as a Star Schema Data Warehouse (DWH).
+This schema is optimized for fast aggregations and reporting by leveraging denormalization through the use of fact and dimension tables.

+Sparkify Star Schema Design
+- Fact Table: Stores the core business metrics (e.g., user song plays).
+- Dimension Tables: Contain descriptive attributes (e.g., users, songs, artists, and time).

+This schema structure enables efficient OLAP-style queries for Sparkify’s analytics team.

 ![Sparkify Database Star Schema](Redshift_Star_Schema.png "Sparkify Star Schema")

 ----
 **ETL Pipeline**

-The ETL Pipeline starts by Copying the JSON data from S3 into Staging Tables on Redshift, then Using a select statments on these tables to transform the data as needed then load it into Final Analytical Tables.
+The ETL pipeline is responsible for extracting raw JSON data from AWS S3, staging it in Amazon Redshift, and transforming it into structured tables for analytics.
+The process follows these steps:

+1. Extract: Copy JSON data from S3 into staging tables in Redshift.
+2. Transform: Use SQL SELECT statements to clean and structure the data.
+3. Load: Insert the transformed data into the final analytical tables (fact & dimension tables).

+This pipeline ensures a scalable and automated data workflow for Sparkify.

 ![Sparkify ETL Pipeline](ETL.png "AWS ETL")